 - Assign group lab projects in which all students contribute according to their abilities.

 - Arrange lab equipment so that it is accessible to and visible by everyone.

 Examination and Fieldwork

-- Ensure that exams test the essential skills or knowledge needed for the course or field of study.
+- Ensure that exams test the essential skills or knowledge indicated by the objectives for the class.

 - Some students will require extra time to transcribe or process test questions.
 Follow campus policies regarding extra time on examinations.

-- Attempt to include student in fieldwork opportunities, rather than automatically suggesting non-fieldwork alternatives.
-Ask students how they might be able to do specific aspects of fieldwork.
+- Attempt to include students in fieldwork opportunities, rather than automatically suggesting non-fieldwork alternatives.
+Ask students how they might be able to engage in specific aspects of fieldwork.

 University of Washington

 Founder and Director: Sheryl Burgstahler, Ph.D.